lasso-js/lasso/README.md

 The `raptor-optimizer-require` plugin also supports [browserify shims](https://github.com/substack/node-browserify#compatibility) and [browserify transforms](https://github.com/substack/node-browserify/wiki/list-of-transforms).

-For more details on how the Node.js modules are supported on the browser, please see the documentation for the [raptor-optimizer-require](https://github.com/raptorjs3/raptor-optimizer-require) plugin.
+For more details on how the Node.js modules are supported on the browser, please see the documentation for [raptor-samples/raptor-optimizer-require](https://github.com/raptorjs3/raptor-optimizer-require) plugin.

 # Configurable Bundles